Updated

 2. Why is a “dry reckless” better than a “wet reckless”?

-With a wet reckless, you plead guilty to VC 23103 reckless driving, just as you would with a California dry reckless.
-However, your record of conviction will also contain a notation that alcohol and/or drugs were involved in your arrest.13
+With a wet reckless, you plead guilty to VC 23103, just as you would with a California dry reckless.
+However, your record of conviction will contain a notation that alcohol and/or drugs were involved in your arrest.8

-The main advantages of a dry reckless over a wet reckless are:
+The main advantages of a dry reckless over a wet reckless are the following.

-- A dry reckless under California Vehicle Code 23103 VC isn’t “priorable”
+A Dry Reckless Under California Vehicle Code 23103 VC Is Not “Priorable”

 California DUIs and wet reckless convictions are both priorable offenses.
-This means that if you have a conviction for either offense, and then have the misfortune of being convicted of a second or subsequent DUI within a ten-year period, your penalties will increase exponentially.15
+This means if you have a conviction for either offense, and then you get convicted of another DUI within a ten-year period, your penalties will increase greatly.10

-A California dry reckless is NOT priorable, though–an advantage it shares with Vehicle Code 23109(c) exhibition of speed, another common DUI plea bargain.
+Unlike a wet reckless, a dry reckless is NOT priorable–an advantage it shares with exhibition of speed, another common DUI plea bargain.
 If you have a dry reckless conviction on your record, and subsequently get convicted of a DUI, you will still be sentenced as a first-time DUI offender.

-Unlike a California wet reckless or California DUI conviction, a dry reckless driving conviction will not typically lead to a cancellation of your auto insurance policy or cause your premium to skyrocket.
+Unlike DUI or wet reckless convictions, a dry reckless driving conviction should not lead to a cancellation of your auto insurance policy or cause your premium to skyrocket.

-It should also be noted that a California dry reckless won’t invite the same scrutiny that a DUI or “wet” reckless would with respect to professional or commercial licenses.
-This is because a dry reckless conviction is simply recorded as misdemeanor reckless driving.
-Unlike a California wet reckless conviction, there is no automatic association with a DUI.
+Furthermore, a dry reckless will not invite the same scrutiny that a DUI or wet reckless would with respect to professional or commercial licenses.
+This is because a dry reckless conviction is simply recorded as misdemeanor reckless driving: Unlike a California wet reckless conviction, there is no automatic association with a DUI.

-3. When do prosecutors agree to reduce a DUI to a wet or dry reckless?
+3. How do I reduce a DUI to a wet or dry reckless?

-Because a California dry reckless isn’t a “priorable” offense, prosecutors often hesitate to offer it as a DUI reduction.
+Because dry reckless is not a “priorable” offense, California prosecutors often hesitate to offer it as a DUI reduction.
 They prefer a priorable wet reckless.

 That said, a prosecutor is most likely to agree to a dry reckless reduction when: